Cointopay/ECWID/README.md

+# PLEASE IGNORE BELOW IF YOU HAVE AN EXISTING ECWID STORE - WE ARE LOCATED IN ECWID UNDER PAYMENT IN THE ECWID.COM MENU

 # Cointopay Payment Gateway

-Sourcecode for ECWID market app plugin located here: https://www.ecwid.com/apps/paymentgateways/cointopay-com-trs
+Source code for ECWID market app plugin located here: https://www.ecwid.com/apps/paymentgateways/cointopay-com-trs

 The Modern Currency Payment Provider you can trust.
 Supporting Bitcoin (Cash), Ethereum, Litecoin, Decred, Monero, Mooncoin and many more.